Print off a rules reminder and aid for everyone

-Flamme Rouge is an incredibly good fun game, devised by Asger Harding Granerud, from Finland.
+Flamme Rouge is a good fun game without too much grey-matter demand, devised by Asger Harding Granerud, from Finland.
 It’s based on a very cut and thrust sport, which is cycle racing.

 The base game is for up to four players, and the Peloton expansion makes it available to six.